 “All injections come with a very small risk of infection.
 In most cases, this could be easily treated with some antibiotics.”

-A patient should not have the Depot Injection if they:
+A patient should not have the depot injection if they: 2

-“The Depo-Provera injection is given into the muscle, often into your buttock or the side of your thigh.”
+“The Depo-Provera injection is administered into the muscle, often via your buttock or the side of your thigh.”

 Closing the consultation